2026 Fantasy baseball 1B prospects: Bryce Eldridge, Charlie Condon lead Top 10

-2026 Fantasy Baseball Prospects: Top 10 at first base includes Bryce Eldridge, Charlie Condon, Ryan Clifford
+2026 Fantasy Baseball Prospects: Top 10 at first base includes Bryce Eldridge, Sal Stewart, Ryan Clifford

 While there are some interesting names here, the best first base prospects likely aren't playing first base yet